 – outsource or not to outsource; the age-old question

 So, your company is ready to expand and go more global.
-To reach out to a more diverse customer base, you will need to localize your website.
+To reach out to a more diverse customer base, you will need to localise your website.
 You have two choices: establish an in-house team of translators or outsource to a company that specializes in translation.
 Before making such a crucial decision, you best consider the pros and cons of both options.

 The main topics to review are translation costs, scalability and quality control.